Samsung/ChromiumGStreamerBackend/README.md

 Then you are ready to upload your patch by running "git cl upload".
 To submit to a patch to an existing CL just type "git cl issue 1415793003" before uploading.
 To make sure it creates a new CL just type "git cl issue 0".
+To apply locally any CL just run git cl patch 1415793003.

 ### Issues and roadmap ###